SimulPiscator/AirSane/README.md

 Apple's Image Capture.

 Images are encoded on-the-fly during acquisition, keeping memory/storage demands low.
-Should work fine on a Raspberry Pi or similar device.
+Designed to run on a Raspberry Pi or similar device.
-Authentication and secure communication are not unsupported.
+Authentication and secure communication are not supported.

 AirSane has been developed by reverse-engineering the communication protocol implemented in Apple's AirScanScanner client